aston89/DASR-Differential-Anisotropic-Shimmer-Reductor-for-ReShade/README.md

 ## 3b.
 Periodicity Detector

-**Overview**
-The Periodicity Detector is a secondary analysis module designed to identify repeating local structures that are particularly vulnerable to temporal instability.
+This is a secondary analysis module designed to identify repeating local structures that are particularly vulnerable to temporal instability.
 Many shimmer artifacts do not come from isolated edges, but from repeated high-frequency patterns:
 * fences and railings
 * vegetation clusters